Copyright 2019 Nick Davies

 The BLAST Technique® website was set up to ensure that high standards were maintained for those trained in this protocol and to make it easier for the general public to find properly trained and accredited practitioners.
 If you'd like your PTSD or trauma treated by one Nick's students please email us at firstname.lastname@example.org with your location and contact details, whilst we are in the process of setting up the directory.

 If you want to read about the BLAST Technique® in the media, click on the links adjacent to hear how Nick cured a Heroin addiction with a lady in VT magazine, an interview with the Daily Express about PTSD and the popular TV series "Peaky Blinders", how to treat knee pain if it's unresolving psychological trauma in OA Knee Pain magazine, and how to deal with intrusive thoughts published in SLOAN! magazine, click on logos on left to go to each article.

-* Each BLAST Technique® Practitioner has a unique registration number that will be listed on this website so that you can ensure your practitioner has received the proper training and passed their exam, please contact us if you need someone verifying.
+* Each BLAST Technique® Practitioner has a unique registration number that we hold should you need to verify to ensure your practitioner has received the proper training and passed their exam, please contact us if you need someone verifying.

 The National Health Service (NHS) states:

 "Post-traumatic stress disorder (PTSD) is an anxiety disorder caused by very stressful, frightening or distressing events.
 Someone with PTSD often relives the traumatic event through nightmares and flashbacks, and may experience feelings of isolation, irritability and guilt.
 They may also have problems sleeping, such as insomnia, and find concentrating difficult.
 These symptoms are often severe and persistent enough to have a significant impact on the person's day-to-day life."